YunusEmreSayin/Object-Finder-OpenCV/README.md

 # Object-Finder-OpenCV
-The program that searches the selected image in the large image.
+The program that searches the selected image in the large image with OpenCV python